oracle/docker-images/OracleWebLogic/samples/12212-msiserver/README.md

 Finally, to start the Managed Server in MSI mode, run:

-        $ docker run -d -p 8011:8011 12212-msiserver
+        $ docker run -p 8011:8011 12212-msiserver

-Connect to this container instance.
-You'll notice that the managed server is running from a domain located at /u01/msi-server.
-Under the servers directory, you'll notice a server name that seems randomly generated.
-It is of pattern ms[0-9]*.
-Say that your generated container id is cf579fd131fc and you find that the random managed server name is ms3.
-You can verify the server is in MSI mode by searching for a catalog message BEA-150018

-$ docker ps
-CONTAINER ID        IMAGE               COMMAND                  CREATED             STATUS              PORTS                    NAMES cf579fd131fc        12212-msiserver     "/u01/oracle/launc..."
-2 minutes ago       Up 2 minutes        0.0.0.0:8011->8011/tcp   vigilant_volhard

-$ docker exec -it cf579fd131fc bash

-$ cat servers/ms3/logs/ms3.log | grep BEA-150018
+Among the top few lines on stdout, you'll notice a line that states the randomly chosen server name MS Name to be used:  ms9

+Further down you'll notice a catalog message BEA-150018 indicating server started in Managed Server Independence mode

 ####<May 16, 2017, 6:30:09,993 PM GMT> <Info> <Configuration Management> <cf579fd131fc> <> <Thread-11> <> <> <> <1494959409993> <[severity-value: 64] [partition-id: 0] [partition-name: DOMAIN] > <BEA-150018> <This server is being started in Managed Server independence mode in the absence of the Administration Server.>

 Also note that the this server does not have a publicly accessible URL since no application is